PeterStoyanov83/peter-stoyanov-coaching/EMAIL_SEQUENCES.md

 *"I've been waiting for something like this for years.
 Finally, a program that addresses the real issues holding me back."* - Sarah, Tech Director

-*"Petar's approach is exactly what I need.
+*"Peter's approach is exactly what I need.
 Not just theory, but practical tools I can use immediately."* - Michael, Sales Manager

 If you've been on the fence, now is the time to decide.